Commission on Accreditation of Allied Health Education Programs

-Commission on Accreditation of Allied Health Education Programs, (or CAAHEP), is an accreditation agency for postsecondary education programs in 30 health science fields.
+Commission on Accreditation of Allied Health Education Programs (CAAHEP) is an accreditation agency for postsecondary education programs in 30 health science fields.

 Programmatic accreditation is granted after an education program is reviewed and it is determined that the program is in compliance with the profession's accreditation Standards.
 A not-for-profit organization, CAAHEP is recognized by the Council for Higher Education Accreditation (CHEA).
 It is based in Clearwater, Florida.